UNITY-Physics/fw-custom-information-sync/README.md

 ### Summary

-This gear offers a simple way to modify subject, session, and acquisition labels.
-It was originally created to help make a project compatible with a BIDS project curation template such as reproin.json.
-Running relabel-container should be done at the project level.
-This will generate CSV files that will be populated with a unique list of subject, session and acquisition labels.
-These CSV files need to be downloaded and modified to provide new container names.
-Edited CSV files are then uploaded to the project as an attachment and provided as input to another run of this same gear to modify container names.
-This gear can also be run on an individual subject, but cannot be run at the session level.
-This gear is not capable of merging subjects or sessions (changing multiple subject or session labels to the same label).
+This gear offers a simple way to modify custom information in session containers.
+Running custom-information-sync should be done at the project level.
+This will generate a CSV file that will be populated with a unique list of subject, session labels and existing custom information.
+This CSV file needs to be downloaded and modified to provide new custom information.
+Edited CSV files are then uploaded to the project as an attachment and provided as input to another run of this same gear to modify custom information.

-Note: this gear used to be called "bids-pre-curate"
+*This gear is not capable of merging subjects or sessions (changing multiple subject or session labels to the same label).
+Edits to subject or session labels should be done manually in Flywheel.*

 ### License